stakater/kubestackplus-docs/content/for-developers/tutorials/inner-loop/05-expose-app/expose-app.md

       ![find service](images/svc.png)

     Here we can see that the service named by review is created.
 Take a look at the pod selector and location, the service has exposed our review pod on port `8080`.

+## Tutorial #2

-## Expose your application to external traffic via route
+## Exposing Your Application to External Traffic via Route

 OpenShift provides a routing mechanism called "routes" that allows you to expose applications using hostnames and paths.
 Routes are created using the Route resource and can provide additional features such as SSL termination and path-based routing.
 To create a route: